 This week, it is time to put your questions to a panel of excellent experts in one of our Q&A shows!
-We are going to be investigating if truth serum really exists, what would happen if the Earth stopped rotating, and just how much nutrition is there in the human brain?
-Plus, we have a science quiz based on today in history and going back to school.
+We are going to be investigating how we track disease outbreaks, why our ears go pop, and why neanderthal DNA makes some of us more susceptible to diseases like COVID.
+Plus, we have a science quiz based on the World Cup.
 See how you fare against our experts...
 Like this podcast?
 Please help us by supporting the Naked Scientists

 Wissenschaft & Technik